egnotech/Simple-neural-network-library-script/README.md

 # NeuralNets library
-This is a simple yet versatile neural network Python script, which can also be imported as a library.
-It has a verbose mode and non-verbose mode.
+This is a simple yet versatile neural network CLI app in Python, which can also be imported as a library.
+It has a verbose mode and a non-verbose mode.

 Here is an example of how to use the library.